FACTORS INFLUENCING ATTENTION

-One of the most challenging things while working with children is to find how do we generate interest in a task.
+One of the most challenging things while working with children is to find how do we generate interest in a task and how to improve focus of your child.
 Most of the times we come across situations in which children with special needs show exceptional intelligence (more so in children with autism) in tasks that they like and just the opposite in tasks that they don’t like (even if it a very simple one).
 So, what is it that makes things interesting?
 Let us have a look at those:

 Every task that we do provides a challenge for us right from switching on a fan to loading a heavy machine on a truck or finishing a project within the stipulated time.
 If the challenge is too easy, it is boring.
 This is not likely to stimulate you to keep doing it again and again.
 On the other hand, if the task is so difficult that the chances of success are very bleak, then, it may not motivate you to try it (unless it is your passion).
 It can be frustrating.
 You guessed it right, the solution is then to have a challenge that is appropriate to our abilities.
 The ‘Optimum’ challenge stimulates us to try harder and stay focused.
 This is what different video games do, it breaks tasks into levels.
 When you have mastered Level I, you go to Level II and so on… As we move from one level to another, the challenge increases, and so is our desire to accomplish that.
 We find it more satisfying when we are able to overcome a stiff challenge.
 In cricketing terms, a win against England is more satisfying than a win against Zimbabwe.

 Optimum challenge stimulates to Improve focus of your child.

 To understand better, any task with 100% success rate is boring.
 Let’s imagine that we are traveling along the arrow (see insert), starting from easy and moving towards difficult, the optimum is the level of challenge in which we encounter defeat for the first time.
 With success till then and confidence running high, the first sign of failure stimulates us to push ourselves and accomplish the task.